 8. Quilted CD ornament

-After switching to digital copy for music and movies, it can be tough to know what to do with those old CDs and DVDs.
-If you’re stumped for a reuse idea, try using them to create prim and pretty quilted ornaments like Tennessee crafter and Helenismos blogger Helen.
+After switching to a digital copy for music and movies, it can be tough to know what to do with those old CDs and DVDs.
+If you’re stumped for a reuse idea, try using them to create prim and pretty quilted ornaments like Tennessee crafter and Hellenismos blogger Helen.
 Don’t be too intimidated by the name.
 Helen’s “faux-quilting” technique is a little easier than the real thing.
 But this craft still may be a bit too involved for children and craft novices.

 9. Illuminated photo memory ornament